 STEP 1 – Export your mix to WAV

-Before you export your mix to WAV (do the mixdown), you need to make sure that it’s not clipping.
-I recommend dropping the master mixer track volume level to around -6.0 dB or lower.
-This is to leave some headroom (“air”) between the highest peaks and the 0.0 dB level thus avoiding the appearance of clipping (read more about this from my mixing guidelines).
+Before you export your mix to WAV (aka do the mixdown), you need to make sure that it’s not clipping.
+One way to do is to drop the master volume level to around -6.0 dB or lower.
+This is to leave some headroom (“air”) between the highest peaks and the 0.0 dB level thus avoiding the appearance of clipping (read more about this on my mixing guidelines).

 Use the highest possible quality for rendering.
 Here’s the settings I’m usually using:

 Cut the unnecessary silence at the end or beginning of the song (if any).
 Check the pic below:

 This is to avoid the song being abruptly cut.
 In some cases, there might be a tail of reverb or delay still playing after the actual song has ended.
 Check below:

 Peak normalizing increases the amplitude of the waveform so that the loudest peak is at 100% maximum possible level (near the 0.0dB).
 This maximizes the volume without clipping.